vinej/pyarchive/README.md

 Note:  main.exe is a window executable created with pyinstaller

 ```
-The json paramater file has 3 sections : Connections, GlobalParameter, Tasks
+The json parameter file has 3 sections : Connections, GlobalParameter, Tasks

-1: Connections: is an array of json objects with the below definition to connect to databases
+1: Connections: is an array of connections to the database used by the GlobalParameter and Tasks sections.

-    Connection object definition
+        The object definition:

         Name        : the name of the connection that will be used by tasks
         Connection  : the connection string to connect to the database

+        Example
+        "Connections" : [
+            {
+                "Name" : "project",
+                "Connection" : "Trusted_Connection=yes;DRIVER={SQL Server Native Client 11.0};SERVER=CA-LC6G5KC2\\SQLEXPRESS;DATABASE=psa_tempo_invoice;UID=saa;PWD=aaa"
+            }
+        ],....

-2: GlobalParameter: Is an object that include a Task that will be used to run all tasks for all occurence in memory
+2: GlobalParameter: This option is used to run all tasks many time from a list of values
-        only array,csv,query tasks are available in the section GlobalParameter
+        the list of values is created from a Task of type array, csv or query
-        the parameter variables uses [[xxx]] in the tasks definition to access the current row and field of the current iteration (loop)
+        the parameter variables uses [[xxx]] in the Tasks definition section to access the current row and field of the current iteration (loop)
-        by example, this option can be used to run all tasks for all projects
+        by example, this option can be used to run all tasks for project 'prj1' and 'prj2'

-3: Tasks: is an array of json objects with definitions below

-Task's Kinds available
+        Example:
+        "GlobalParameter":
+        [
+            {
+                "Name" : "project",
+                "Kind" : "array",
+                "Description" : "read list of projects into memory",
+                "Command" : "prj1|prj2"
+            }
+        ],...
+        see the task definition below

+3: Tasks: tasks are commands run sequentialy from task definition below.
+There is 5 kinds of task:
     array       :   create a simple list of scalar values in memory. the name of the array is also the name of the column created in memory
-    csv         :   read a csv file in memory. the first line of the CSv must contains the columns' names
+    csv         :   read a csv file in memory. the first line of the CSV must contains the columns' names
     query       :   execute a SQL query or a stored procedure and save the result
     save        :   save into a csv/excel file information created by previous tasks in memory
     template    :   save into a excel file information created by previous tasks in memory with the help of an excel template